backbonesk/chaching/README.md

 ### v0.5.0: 2013/09/18

-First version of the Chaching library with support for CardPay and TatraPay services and ePlatby VÚB (VÚB, a.s.).
+First version of the Chaching library with support for CardPay and TatraPay services (Tatra banka, a.s.) and ePlatby VÚB (VÚB, a.s.).

 ---